CleverCloud/anorm-pg-entity/README.md

 the database, which gives you flexibility.
 No need to put annotations everywhere, you can override everything you want.

+## Using it

+Anorm PG Entities is published for scala 2.11

+    resolvers += "Clever Cloud Repository" at "http://maven.clever-cloud.com"

+    libraryDependencies += "name.delafargue" %% "anorm-pg-entity" % "0.1-SNAPSHOT"

 ## Show me the code

 For now you have to write the `PgEntity` instance yourself.
 Don't worry, it's